blue-smoke-media/BSM/trello-board.md

 **\*** Please make a list of "ADD-ON Features" that we can use as additional sells and what you think we should charge for them.

-safari(?) breaking about our team photo
+safari(?) breaking about our team photo -- still?

-blog link?
-quick inquiry phone number field has arrows
+quick inquiry phone number field has arrows -- fixed

 CoBe